What happens to cars, items left at airports? Sometimes, they’re auctioned off

 NORFOLK, Va.
-(WAVY) – Cars, laptops, jewelry, headphones (lots of headphones) and much more abandoned items found at Virginia’s Norfolk International Airport are being auctioned off this week.
+(WAVY) — Cars, laptops, jewelry, headphones and many more abandoned items found at Virginia’s Norfolk International Airport are being auctioned off this week.

 An online auction held earlier this week offered nearly 200 different lots.